 Level 2: Learn to do CGT

 This two-day workshop covers principles, and practice of a manualized treatment that you can use for clients with complicated grief.
 You will learn practical information about how and why we use the core procedures and how we put them together.
 Faculty will guide you in understanding how to conceptualize, diagnose and plan a targeted personalized treatment.
 Participants will learn what we mean by a Sherpa-like companionship treatment alliance, how to use a grief monitoring diary and how to work with personalized aspirational goals in order to revitalize and strengthen self-regulation in bereaved clients.
 You will learn how to enhance reconnection with significant others, how to listen to the story of the death, how to guide clients in situational revisiting and how to foster continuing bonds to the deceased through memories and imaginal conversation.
-This course is highly interactive with brief faculty presentations, small group discussions and some role plays, video demonstrations of actual treatment sessions and Q and A.
+This course is highly interactive with brief faculty presentations, small group discussions, some role plays, and Q and A.

 This workshop is the second step in pursuing CGT training through the Center.
 Following completion, you are encouraged to pursue case consultation to develop essential skills and competencies to administer CGT.